Neuro-Dynamics/OCTAGON/README.md

 ## 5. Create tournament configuration file

 Tournament configuration files are also JSON files.
 The tournament files preferred location is in the `tournament/` folder.
+In this folder you will find a `tournament.json` file.
+This file is used as default when no arguments are entered when running `octagon.py`.
+The easiest way to get started is to edit this `tournaments/tournament.json` file to suit your needs.

+If you want to create your own tournament configuration files, just make sure you enter their path as an argument in the next step.

 Here is a template: